Marvel movies news and rumors: From Avengers to X-Men and more

 Director: James Gunn

 The third Guardians film will be released after Phase Three is complete, and according to Gunn it may be the last iteration of this version of the Guardians team.
-The franchise will almost certainly continue and many of the cast may remain, but the story will likely move in a new direction and feature some new faces.
+The franchise will almost certainly continue and many of the cast may remain, but the story will probably move in a new direction and feature some new faces.
 Gunn sees the three films as a loosely connected trilogy.

-The third Guardians film will be key for the future of the MCU, and will set up the “next ten years of the MCU,” according to Kevin Feige.
+The third Guardians film will be key for the future of the MCU, and will help set up the “next ten years of the MCU,” according to Kevin Feige.
 A release date hasn’t been mentioned yet, but it will be after the fourth Avengers film, putting it in theaters in late 2019 at the earliest.